ukates/final-project/README.md

 ### :bangbang: Deliverables for Part 2
  To achieve your part 2 goals, complete the following for credit:

+:ballot_box_with_check: Fork this project to your personal GitHub account.

-- [ ] Clone the `final-project` repository from your own fork.
+:ballot_box_with_check: Clone the `final-project` repository from your own fork.
 This will download a copy of the repo to your computer so you can begin adding files.
 Just like we've done in previous projects.

-- [ ] Formalize the design you discussed in Week 1 by adding one or more files to the `design` folder.
+:ballot_box_with_check: Formalize the design you discussed in Week 1 by adding one or more files to the `design` folder.
 These files can be outlines, diagrams, written descriptions of programming structure, pseudocode, or anything that helps you plan out **BEFORE** you begin coding.

-- [ ] Add your python program to the `devel` folder.
+:ballot_box_with_check: Add your python program to the `devel` folder.

-- [ ] Update the `README.md` file to your `devel` folder explaining, in detail, how to run your program.
+:ballot_box_with_check: Update the `README.md` file to your `devel` folder explaining, in detail, how to run your program.
 Instructions are in the starter file I placed in the `devel` folder.

-- [ ] Once finished, commit any final changes like you've done for previous projects, and sync your changes up to GitHub.
+:ballot_box_with_check: Once finished, commit any final changes like you've done for previous projects, and sync your changes up to GitHub.

-- [ ] Create a pull request to turn in this assignment.
+:ballot_box_with_check: Create a pull request to turn in this assignment.
 In your pull request, include questions you'd like your classmates to give you feedback on.

-- [ ] Give feedback to your classmates via the [open pull requests page](https://github.com/valencia-cop1000-201620/final-project/pulls). **You need to provide feedback to at least 3 classmates for credit.** Some useful feedback would be:
+:ballot_box_with_check: Give feedback to your classmates via the [open pull requests page](https://github.com/valencia-cop1000-201620/final-project/pulls). **You need to provide feedback to at least 3 classmates for credit.** Some useful feedback would be:
   * Does the classmate's project run on your computer?
 Don't be afraid to ask for help if it doesn't, this is a learning experience for both you and the other student.
   * What did you like the most about the project?
   * Is there something that you think the other student could change about the project to make it easier to use, or to improve the quality of the project?